Omakou 9th Mar

 P1050673

-Starting off on Otago Rail Trail
+Official start of Otago Rail Trail

 Today we cycled all day on the Otago Central Rail Trail in near perfect weather - very cold early this morning, warm and dusty after lunch.
-And Jenny left us today after lunch to catch a bus to Dunedin, to fly home in time for her niece's wedding.
+Jenny left us today after lunch to catch a bus to Dunedin, to fly home in time for her niece's wedding.

-It's barren with a few lone trees perched on the hill tops.
-I read that 800 years ago it was estimated that about 80% of New Zealand was covered by forest.
-Within 200 years of the Maori arriving in the 13th and 14th century, they had burnt almost half of the vegetation, for tribal warfare purposes and cultivation.
+For the next 2hrs it's a long dusty trail, slightly uphill - a gradient you can't see but just feel in your legs.
+The valley trail is like the Disneyland train passing rocky outcrops and mid-western USA country side.
+It's barren with a few lone trees on hill tops.
+I read that 800 years ago it was estimated that 80% of New Zealand was covered by forest.
+Within 200 years of the Maori arriving in the 13th and 14th century, they had burnt almost half of the vegetation for tribal warfare purposes and cultivation.
 Some commentators were dumbfounded that so much destruction could be caused by so few people in so little time.
-The Europeans arrived in the late 1700's and continued with the deforestation for agricultural purposes and in another 200 years, they had destroyed half of what was left, leaving just 20% of New Zealand covered.
-Today that has slowly increased to just 25% with better forestation practices.
+The Europeans arrived in the late 1700's and continued the deforestation for agriculture and in another 200 years, they had destroyed half of what was left, leaving just 20% of New Zealand covered.
+Today that has slowly increased to 25% with better forestation practices.
 Is it any wonder all the birds have gone!

-Finally we cycle under a road overpass and it's downhill at last into Omakau where we zoom though the fifties style town centred around a hotel, service station and produce store, and cycle 2k down a side road to the historic town of Ophir and the Blacks Hotel.
-It's a welcome sight and the first thing we do is have a cold beer in the bar, courtesy of Graham following Jeny's instructions.
-We watch as he chats with the manageress over the cash - probably some Vietnamese coins he's brought back with him.
-The beer is sooo nice and icy cold and after checking out the menu to make sure they have steak and chips (no lamb on the menu as the good stuff is exported) then it's off to our hotel rooms for a shower and washing.
+Finally we cycle under a road overpass and it's downhill into Omakau where we zoom though the fifties style town with a hotel, service station and produce store, and cycle 2k on a side road to the historic town of Ophir and the Blacks Hotel.
+The first thing we do is have a cold beer in the bar, courtesy of Graham following Jenny's instructions.
+We watch as he chats to the manageress over the cash - probably some Vietnamese coins he's brought back with him.
+The beer is nice and icy cold, though a bit hoppy then it's off to our hotel rooms for a shower and washing.

-Graham knocks on the door at 6.45 to say they are taking orders for dinner.
-I've already decided on Steak, medium-rare with chips and salad and Ian is having the battered Blue Cod with chips and salad.
+Graham knocks on the door at 6.45pm to say they are taking orders for dinner.
+I've already decided on Steak, medium-rare with chips and salad and Ian is having battered Blue Cod with chips and salad.
 And when its served at 7pm its lovely with an old country hotel feel.
 Some of us have dessert of pavlova, chocolate cake or sticky dated pudding with ice cream, some of us just want an extra spoon to share with a partner.
 I'm a partner and Ian has the sticky date pudding.
+The house sav blanc is nice.
+Its a better option than the NZ reds which are hit and miss.
+By 10pm we're all in bed.

 P1050678

-Blue skies and dusty track
+Blue skies and dustyOtago Rail Trail

 P1050681